 - Electric avenue: shop the best electric guitar strings

 - Supercharge your sound with the best guitar tuners around

-Whatever it is you need, there will be a guitar made for that scenario - and our aim it to help you find it.
+Whatever it is you need, there will be a guitar made for that scenario – and our aim is to help you find it.
 The savvy guitar buyer will have a shortlist long in advance of handing over their money.
 If not, we’ve done the work for you here.